CloudWalker: Random walks for 3D point cloud shape analysis: Introduction

+Xiagn \emph{et al.} ~\cite{xiang2021walk} proposed to use guided walks on point clouds.
+They generated curves based on a given set of rules and heuristics and then learn the shape representation, for that purpose, they get the entire point set as input.
+Our approach is significantly different and simpler since we only get part of the data (walk per shape) and utilize the power of randomness.
+In spite of the simplicity of our approach, we show that we can produce good results.

-We show how to handle some challenges: First, we address the generation of walks despite the lack of connectivity information.
-We show how to do that efficiently.
+We show how to overcome major challenges in deep learning based point cloud processing: First, we address the generation of walks despite the lack of connectivity information and show how to do that efficiently.
 Furthermore, unlike some previous algorithms \cite{qi2017pointnet, qi2017pointnet++, xu2018spidercnn}, our approach does not require normal vectors as inputs to improve performance.
-This is an important property since normal estimation is particularly inaccurate for noisy real-world point clouds \cite{guerrero2018pcpnet, ben2020deepfit, lenssen2020deep}.
+This is an important property since normal estimation is particularly inaccurate for the available datasets that contain synthetic CAD models or noisy real-world point clouds without normal \cite{guerrero2018pcpnet, ben2020deepfit, lenssen2020deep}.
+Moreover, we learn a per walk and per point representation and propose an effective cross-walk aggregation module to produce a global shape representation.

 Our approach is general in the sense that it can be used for various shape analysis tasks.
 We demonstrate its performance on two tasks: 3D object classification and 3D object retrieval.
-Our results are compared against the reported SOTA results for commonly-used datasets {\em 3D-Future}~\cite{fu20203dfuture}, {\em ScanObjectNN}~\cite{uy-scanobjectnn-iccv19,ben20183dmfv}, and {\em ModelNet40}~\cite{wu20153d}.
+Our results are compared against the reported SOTA results for commonly-used datasets {\em 3D-Future}~\cite{fu20203dfuture}, {\em ScanObjectNN}~\cite{uy-scanobjectnn-iccv19}, and {\em ModelNet40}~\cite{wu20153d}.

-This paper makes three main contributions: \begin{itemize} \item We propose a novel representation for point cloud shape analysis using random walks.
-The walks impose an order and overcome the missing connectivity and structure in point cloud data. \item We introduce the shape complexity indicator function that allows to subdivide a set of shapes according to their geometric complexity.
-This is particularly important because it relates to prediction confidence.
-A complex shape is more likely to be misclassified. \item We present an end-to-end learning framework that realizes this representation.
-We show that this framework works well even when the dataset has few unique objects and lacks normals.
-It achieves state-of-the-art results for 3D shape classification and retrieval.
+This paper makes two main contributions: \begin{itemize} \item We propose a novel representation for point clouds using random walks.
+The walks impose order and overcome the lack of connectivity and structure. \item We present an end-to-end learning framework that realizes this representation.
+We show that it works well even when the dataset has few unique objects and lacks normals.
+We achieves SOTA results for 3D shape classification and retrieval.

 \end{itemize}